 1. What Is Fillet Steak?

-It is a tender muscle located towards the lower middle part of the back, which forms the part sirloin.
+It is a tender muscle located towards the back of the rib cage, which forms the part sirloin.
 Although this part is very tender, fillet steak is an expensive cut of meat with little intramuscular fat, known as marbled fat.
-It gives you the finest and most subtle taste that you will not find in any other steak.
+Fillet steak is known for its tenderness and subtle flavor profile that you will not find in any other steak.

 From grilling and frying to BBQ or slow cooking—you can prepare fillet steak in many ways.
-But here, I will tell you how to cook fillet steak in the easiest and tastiest way that you can beat any professional cook.
+But here, I will tell you the easiest and tastiest way that you can beat any professional cook.

 - 225 g fillet steak, about 4cm thick